 Adewoye now works at Airrosti Rehab Centers, a large healthcare provider with more than 200 locations in Texas, Ohio, Virginia, and Washington.
-Although currently employed as a chiropractor, she sees her MSHAPI degree as a tool that will develop her future career path: "I love to educate and teach about the body; I believe this degree will enhance those skills, and I decided to get for my career after retiring from chiropractic."
+Although currently employed as a chiropractor, she sees her M.S. in human anatomy & physiology instruction as a tool that will develop her future career path: "I love to educate and teach about the body; I believe this degree will enhance those skills, and I decided to get for my career after retiring from chiropractic."

 Can you describe Northeast's online community?
 Was there support from the professors?

 I love the support from this online program and my professors and classmates.
 It's good to have a buddy or two that you can connect with even more outside of school, which helps to prevent isolation.
 Some of the program group assignments and discussions help to pick out a classmate with whom you feel particularly connected .